ORIGINAL RESEARCH article

 The microbial biomass carbon (Cmic) content of soil closely followed the vertical distribution of SOC and POM-C (Tables 2, 3).
 The top 5 cm on reduced and no-till treatments had clearly higher Cmic values than plowing (p < 0.001; Table 3).
 Crop rotation had the tendency to increase the Cmic content of soil, as well (p < 0.07).
 The amount of Cmic separated all tillage treatments from each other both on the top-soil (0-5 cm) and deeper at 10-20 cm (p < 0.001).
 The soil from plowing practice had the most even distribution of Cmic (CV 6.0%; Table 2), whereas the soil from no-till fields had highest amount of Cmic on the surface, but the strongest decline deeper in the soil (CV 30.7%).
 The Cmic contains a mixture of soil microbial carbon with no separation between e.g., bacterial and fungal origin.

-The total amounts of SOC and Cmic on the topsoil layer were calculated based on both fixed 0-20 cm depth and on the equivalent soil mass method (equivalent mineral soil mass of 200 kg m–2, ≈15 cm depth; Wendt and Hauser, 2013; Singh et al., 2015) which takes soil bulk density into account (Table 4).
-Plowed treatment contained statistically significantly less SOC (6.60 kg C m–2) on 20 cm depth compared to the reduced tillage and no-till treatments (both 7.29 kg C m–2; p < 0.01).
-The difference turned to non-significant with the equivalent soil mass results (5.48, 5.58 and 5.56 kg C m–2 on plow, reduced tillage and no-till treatments, respectively).
-Crop rotation seemed to have tendency to decrease SOC in treatments with active mixing of crop residues (plowing, reduced tillage) (Table 4).
-Mean Cmic of the treatment combinations ranged from 65.3 and 77.0 g Cmic m–2 in the soil layer equivalent to 200 kg m–2 (Table 4), which is about 1.1–1.4% of the total soil C stock.
+The total amounts of SOC and Cmic on the topsoil layer were calculated based on both fixed 0–20 cm depth and on the equivalent soil mass method (equivalent mineral soil mass of 200 kg m−2, ≈15 cm depth; Wendt and Hauser, 2013; Singh et al., 2015) which takes soil bulk density into account (Table 4).
+Plowed treatment contained statistically significantly less SOC (6.37 kg C m−2) on 20 cm depth compared to the reduced tillage and no-till treatments (6.76 and 7.08 kg C m−2; p < 0.01, respectively).
+The difference turned to non-significant with the equivalent soil mass results between plow and reduced tillage (5.24, 5.29, and 5.54 kg Cm−2 on plow, reduced tillage and no-till treatments, respectively).
+Crop rotation did not change SOC in tillage treatments (Table 4).
+Mean Cmic of the treatment combinations ranged from 65.3 and 77.0 g Cmic m−2 in the soil layer equivalent to 200 kg m−2 (Table 4), which is about 1.1–1.4% of the total soil C stock.

 Table 4.
 Test results of the fixed main effects in the generalized linear mixed models for soil carbon pools in soil.